ftor-ui/decipher/README.md

 Hello to all!

-I made this script inspired by the Grey Hack gme.
+I made this script inspired by the Grey Hack game.
 I would be glad if you like.

 And yes, I apologize for my English, everything I wrote was translated by Google Translite.
 If anyone is interested, then I am from Russia.